mysociety/alaveteli/installing/manual_install.md

 <p class="lead">
-	The following instructions describe the step-by-step process for installing Alavetli. <em>You don't necessarily need to do it this way:</em> it's usually be easier to use the
+	The following instructions describe the step-by-step process for installing Alavetli. <em>You don't necessarily need to do it this way:</em> it's usually easier to use the
 	<a href="{{ site.baseurl }}installing/script">installation script</a>
 	or the
 	<a href="{{ site.baseurl }}installing/ami">Amazon EC2 AMI</a>.